 Best under $20: Gillette ProGlide Shield

-Our budget option is the razor recommended by Gillette themselves for head shaving.
+Of their entire range, it’s also the razor recommended by Gillette themselves for head shaving.

 Pros